Back to Blog

 I say connected us?"

-Why it works: Being direct and confident with gatekeepers signals that you belong on the call list.
-Getting the gatekeeper's name also helps build rapport for future calls.
+Why it works: Direct and confident tells the gatekeeper you belong on the call list.
+Getting their name also builds rapport for the next time you dial in.

 Cold Call Script #8: The Voicemail Script